String of Pearls (Indian Ocean): Other countries

 Similar port construction projects are also underway in Burma and Bangladesh.
 The Chinese government has financed a container shipping facility in Chittagong, Bangladesh, which is widely identified as a pearl in the string.
 However, despite reports of Chittagong's potential military role for the Chinese, the Bangladeshi government has insisted that the port is of an entirely commercial nature and declared it off limits to military vessels.
 Furthermore, given Bangladesh's close economic ties to India, and agreements for the expansion of Indian investment in Bangladeshi infrastructure projects, Chittagong's military significance for the Chinese is exaggerated.
 China as a part of BRI is planning to construct deep-sea port at Kyaukphyu, on Myanmar's west coast which is 970 km from India's Andaman and Nicobar islands, at an estimated cost of $7 billion.

 Strategists have also identified the Marao Atoll, in the Maldives, as a potential Chinese military base of operations.
 Reports in the Indian press have referred to Chinese plans to construct a submarine base in Marao since at least 1999.
 However, to date there exists no evidence that suggests a Chinese military presence of any kind in the Maldives.
 Indeed, it is argued that Marao cannot possibly support the type of complex infrastructure required for submarine operations.
 And given the nature of diplomatic and military co-operation between India and the Maldives, Chinese encroachment in the Maldives Archipelago is highly unlikely.
 Many analysts have suggested that Chinese Indian Ocean bases are purely commercial because they would be nearly indefensible in wartime.
 A large component of China's efforts to establish ports and bases in the Indian Ocean is the result of a need to formalise logistics support agreements for Chinese naval forces conducting anti-piracy efforts off the Horn of Africa.
-In this regard, Chinese naval strategy is consistent with the interests of India and its Western allies.